Angelfire/velocidadescape/content/js/automatic-nodejs-version-nvm.md

 ## Automatic switch

-When you `cd` into your project nvm automatically will detect your `.nvmrc` and will use your that NodeJS version.
+When you `cd` into your project nvm automatically will detect your `.nvmrc` and will use that NodeJS version.

 Put this into your `$HOME/.zshrc` to call `nvm use` automatically: